Karen BeckerProfessor of Cello

 DMA in Cello Performance, University of Texas at Austin

-In October 2017 Becker will give the California premiere of Laurence Sherr’s Sonata for Cello and Piano: Mir Zaynen Do! in Los Angeles as part of Daniel Pearl World Peace Day.
-In January 2015 she gave the world premiere of the same sonata in Kimball Recital Hall (the University of Nebraska).
-Six months later, the Montana premiere took place which was then aired on American Public Media’s Performance Today in 2017.
+In October 2017 Becker gave the California premiere of Laurence Sherr’s Sonata for Cello and Piano: Mir Zaynen Do! as part of Daniel Pearl World Music Days; the same sonata for which she gave the world premiere at the University of Nebraska in 2015.
+The recording of her Montana premiere was featured on American Public Media’s Performance Today several times in 2017.

-Becker is a past president of both the Nebraska and Missouri chapters of the American String Teachers Association (ASTA).
-She has presented at numerous ASTA National Conferences including Atlanta, Georgia, Kansas City, Missouri, Reno, Nevada, Providence, Rhode Island, and Salt Lake City, Utah.
-Becker has been part of the planning committee for ASTA National Conventions and has served on the organization’s committees at the national level.
-In February 2005 she received the Citation for Leadership & Merit from ASTA.
+An active member of the American String Teachers Association (ASTA), Becker has served as a past president of both the Nebraska and Missouri chapters and has presented at numerous ASTA National Conferences, including those held in Atlanta, Georgia; Kansas City, Missouri; Reno, Nevada; Providence, Rhode Island; and Salt Lake City, Utah.
+She has been on the planning committee for ASTA National Conventions and served on the organization’s committees at the national level.
+In February 2005 she received the ASTA Citation for Leadership & Merit.

 Becker received her Doctor of Musical Arts and Master of Music degrees from the University of Texas at Austin and the Bachelor of Music degree from Ohio University.
 Her teachers have included her father David Becker, Leighton Conkling, Roger Drinkall, and internationally renowned string pedagogue Phyllis Young.
 She has served as cello professor on the faculty of Truman State University and as String Project teacher at the University of Texas.
 Currently, she is Professor of Cello at the University of Nebraska, Lincoln, principal cellist of Lincoln’s Symphony Orchestra and director of the University of Nebraska and Lincoln Public Schools String Project.
 An avid cyclist, she enjoys endurance cycling and participating in century rides.